 Some people have a psychological issue with swallowing any kind of pill, though, so keep that in mind when recommending this method.

 Topicals are a medium that often appeals to people who have pain in a specific area.
 This is one of the marijuana products that come in the form of a cream or lotion.

 Just like regular creams and lotions, they are often soothing and gentle.
 They kick in quickly and can provide some fast relief.
 Topicals will not get the customer high, but once you get into transdermals, which get into the blood stream, it can still get a customer high if it contains THC.

 In many states, they still allow the selling of cannabis flower.
 If this is the case you need to know your stains.
 This is where things get dicey!

 Some storefronts have a lot of options.
-There’s everything from “Obama Kush” to “Tangerine Dream,” and “Mauwie Wowie.”
+There’s everything from “Obama Kush” to “Black Diesel Strain” and “Mauwie Wowie.”

 These names can be fun and creative, but you don’t necessarily want to focus on the names.
 It’s not going to mean much of anything to the customer (at least at first).

 On the other hand, once you start diving into the scientific terms of medical marijuana strains then it just gets too complicated and confusing.
 That is why there are now labels with cannabinoid and terpene profiles that come with each cannabis strain.